 The most common ways to show material participation are via the hours rules (criteria 1 or 3).
 If you go this route, make sure you are keeping contemporaneous (real-time) detailed records in case you get audited.

 At this point, you might be saying, “This is complicated.
 Is this worth the hassle?”

 The short answer is absolutely!
 For an employed professional, a short term rental can lead to massive tax deductions.
 Especially if you have a high income and usually pay a lot of taxes, you should definitely look into this.

 As an employed surgeon, I fall into this category.
 In fact, the desire for more tax deductions is one of the main reasons why I got into real estate investing.

 The follow up question might then be, “Why would I want to show a loss ?
 Isn’t the purpose of business to have income?”

 You’re right of course — I want to make money from any business activity.
 But the more I learn about real estate, the more I realize that the skillful use of tax deductions is a hidden wealth accelerant.
 And paper losses are one way to access tax deductions.

 An example from my portfolio

-But the biggest deduction is going to be depreciation.
+But the biggest deduction (by far) is going to be depreciation.

 Depreciation is the concept that real estate degrades over time.
 The roof ages, the HVAC loses function, the cabinets get damaged, and even the toilets have a lifespan.
 In fact, for a single family home, the IRS will assume you’re deducting 3.6% of the cost of home every year as depreciation.
 This fixes the “lifespan” of a typical residential property at 27.5 years.